 We're transforming London Bridge station, creating new platforms for more trains, building a new concourse, and creating a bigger and better station for passengers.

 London Bridge is the fourth busiest station in the country, bringing around 50 million passengers into the city each year.
-The changes we are making will allow us to introduce hundreds of Thameslink trains every day - one every two to three minutes - offering better connections than ever before.
+The changes we are making will allow us to introduce more Thameslink trains every day - up to 18 trains an hour through London Bridge - offering better connections than ever before.

 We're transforming London Bridge station, with more room for passengers and a huge increase in services on the Thameslink route.The improvements will be funded by the Thameslink programme – a £6bn Government investment in rail.
 This is part of our wider vision of a better rail network for London and Britain.